verrazzano/docs/content/en/docs/networking/security/net-security.md

 When the WebLogic operator creates a domain, it needs to communicate to the Pods in the domain.
 Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain Pods using mTLS.
 Because of that, the WebLogic domain must be created in the mesh.
 Also, because mTLS is used, do not configure WebLogic to use TLS.
-If you want to use a custom certificate for your application, you can specify that in the ApplicationConfiguration, but that TLS connection will be terminated at the Istio ingress gateway.
+If you want to use a custom certificate for your application, you can specify that in the ApplicationConfiguration, but that TLS connection will be terminated at the Istio ingress gateway, which you configure using a Verrazzano IngressTrait.

 ### Coherence
 Coherence clusters are represented by the `Coherence` resource, and are not in the mesh.
 When Verrazzano creates a Coherence